lauracutting/typetune/pages/about.md

 ![The typetune Logo](../uploads/logo-2.png "The typetune Logo")

 I formed the sans serif 'T' by using shapes in adobe illustrator.
 Using a clean and modern font, the logo remains legible whilst maintaining structure and strength with its high weight.

-low contrast, allowing the logo to be easily legible
+The 'T' has a low contrast to maintain legibility.

-To keep the logo cohesive I have surrounded the logo with a red circle which links to the circular imagery seen in the music notes.
+To keep the logo cohesive, I have surrounded the main body with a red circle, linking to the circular imagery seen in the music notes.

 ## The Banner

 To maintain a uniformed blog, the banner adopts the same colour scheme as the logo.
 Shades of grey and black occupy the image, broken with hints of red.
-The red pops as a point of interest
+The red pops as a point of interest.

 ![typetune banner](../uploads/strip-2.png "typetune banner")

+The shapes used take inspiration from CDs and vinyl,